Filtering and grouping of responses

 Download filtered summary PDF or .docx report

 There is the option to download a summary report based on your applied filters and display options.
-Set any filters and display options and then select your preferred filtered summary report format to download in 'Responses Organised by Question'.
+Set any filters and display options and then select your preferred filtered summary report format to download in 'Responses by question'.

 Screenshot of Responses Organised by Question screen with a filter applied for only respondents who've stated that are happy with the proposal.
 The download links for the PDF and .docx report are outlined.